 Although Lazarus, Elijah, and Elisha raised people from the dead, those individuals were revived in their earthly bodies, and eventually, they died again.
 But Jesus' resurrection was different because He rose in a glorified body that will never die again (Romans 6:9).
+This marks Him as What does "The Lord Jesus is the firstborn from the dead" mean?
+(Revelation 1:5)

-This marks Him as the firstborn from the dead, the first to experience the fullness of resurrection life, and the guarantee of our future resurrection (1) Corinthians 15:20-23).
+the firstborn from the dead, the first to experience the fullness of resurrection life, and the guarantee of our future resurrection (1 Corinthians 15:20-23).